Invoke mysql-test-run.pl in the

 MYSQL_TMP_DIRwill be set to the path for this directory, whether it has the default value or has been set explicitly.
 This may be referred to in tests.

-Force running of unit tests, overriding default behaviour or setting of the
+Force running of unit tests, overriding default behavior or setting of the

 Running of unit tests was enabled from MySQL 5.5.11.